libp2p/docs/content/concepts/transport.md

    - TCP provides a reliable, bidirectional connection between two end systems.
 2. Security layer: A TLS handshake runs on top of TCP to establish an encrypted and authenticated connection.
-   - Standard TLS over TCP requires 3-RTT.
-A typical TLS 1.3 handshake takes 1-RTT.
+   - Standard TLS over TCP requires 3 RTT.
+A typical TLS 1.3 handshake takes 1 RTT.
 3. Application layer: HTTP runs on a secure transport connection to transfer information and applies a stream muxer to serve multiple requests.
    - Application data starts to flow.